Katya-Semeniuk/battleships-game/README.md

 Wikipedia for basic information about the game and for a picture of an example board<br>

-[PythonChecker](https://www.pythonchecker.com/) to check the validation of the Python code

-[Mockup screenshot](https://ui.dev/amiresponsive) site image on different devices
+[PythonChecker](https://www.pythonchecker.com/) to check the validation of the Python code [CI Python Linter](https://pep8ci.herokuapp.com) to check the validation of the Python code [Mockup screenshot](https://ui.dev/amiresponsive) site image on different devices